TheMagnificent11/themagnificent11/_posts/2023-12-11-domain-event-dispatching-with-ef.md

 `DomainEventReference` does not currently have a "retry count" or a "failed" property and that is definitely an improvement that could be added; fail if retried 10 times.

-Under this solution, we will keep retrying and failed events will be attempted before new events, potentially causing a performance issue.
+Under this solution, we will keep retrying and failed events will be attempted before new events, potentially causing a performance issue if failed events build up.

 ```cs
 using Microsoft.EntityFrameworkCore;